Core Values, Mission Statement & PROM

 In short, PSI shares with our authors responsibility to strive to publish to the highest standards we can achieve while meeting the falsifiability criterion extolled by Karl Popper and the transparency and verifiability requirements of the scientific method.

-During 2013 PSI welcomes membership applications from everyone.
 PSI is free to join for all qualified scientists, engineers and related professionals (inc. media and education).
-However, for those who can afford it, we do suggest a voluntary donation of 30Euros.
-To join register today - its simple and quick.
+However, for those who can afford it, we do suggest a voluntary donation of £25 (about US$30) to assist in our running costs.
+To join register today – its simple and quick.

 For more information contact: